New :Karmen takes over Silvr activities

 Companies have significant financing needs, first to design and launch an innovative product or service, then to accelerate in search of rapid growth.

-Restrictive financing solutions such as bank loans are proving unsuitable for companies with no tangible assets.
-As a result, digital companies are turning to new trends in business financing.
+Conventional financing solutions such as bank loans are unsuitable for these companies because they have no tangible assets.
+As a result, digital companies are turning to new trends in corporate financing.

-Depending on their needs and the maturity of their organization, companies often turn to love money, business angels, subsidies, crowdfunding and fund-raising to optimize their Customer Lifetime Value.
+Depending on the needs and maturity of the organization, companies most often use love money, business angels, grants, crowdfunding, and fundraising to optimize their Customer Lifetime Value.

 What types of financing are best suited to SaaS?

-To find out if you are eligible, it's very simple!
-Connect your company's financial tools in read-only mode thanks to theopen banking of our algorithm.
-Our objective is to analyze your company's potential objectively, based on current and future revenues.
+Finding out if you are eligible is very simple!
+Connect your company's financial tools in read-only mode using our algorithm's open banking feature.
+Our goal is to objectively analyze your company's potential based on current and future revenues.

 Then, if you qualify, we will send you a loan offer within 72 hours.
 There are no hidden fees.
 If you are satisfied with the offer, you will receive the first transfer within 48 hours.